Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/datalabelformat/setseparator/_index.md

 ---
 title: setSeparator
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/datalabelformat/setseparator/
+url: /php-java/aspose.slides/datalabelformat/setseparator/
 ---

-## setSeparator(String value)  function
+## setSeparator(String value)  method

  Sets or returns a Variant representing the separator used for the data labels on a chart.
  Read/write  String.